SEND Information

 Where a child or young person has a disability or health condition which requires special educational provision to be made they will be covered by the SEND definition.

-• To maintain and develop an inclusive ethos in which every student can grow to personal fulfilment and realise their full potential and character.
+• To maintain and develop an inclusive ethos in which every pupil can grow to personal fulfilment and realise their full potential and character.

-• To ensure access to a broad, balanced and relevant curriculum for all students.
+• To ensure access to a broad, balanced and relevant curriculum for all pupils.

-• To identify students with additional needs and disabilities and to implement appropriate programmes/strategies to meet those needs as far as resources will allow.
+• To identify pupils with additional needs and disabilities and to implement appropriate programmes/strategies to meet those needs as far as resources will allow.

-• To raise the self-esteem of students with additional needs and disabilities and to assist them to be autonomous learners.
+• To raise the self-esteem of pupils with additional needs and disabilities and to assist them to be autonomous learners.

-• To work with students to develop their independence.
+• To work with pupils to develop their independence.

-• To create an environment where school, parents/carers and outside agencies work together for the benefit of SEND students.
+• To create an environment where school, families and outside agencies work together for the benefit of SEND pupils.

 • To support teaching staff in curriculum areas.